Updated Daily by Local Dive Experts

 What’s the typical visibility range?

-Visibility usually ranges from 5m to 10m but can exceed 20m in winter or drop below 2m after heavy rain.
+Visibility usually ranges from 5m to 10m but can exceed 20m in winter or drop below 2m after several days of heavy rain.
 July to October offers the clearest conditions.

 Where are the best spots for good vis?